Mission Santa Clara de Asís: History

 After the Mexican secularization act of 1833 most of the mission's land and livestock was sold off by Mexico.
 The mission land was subdivided, and the land sold to whoever could afford it which often meant it was sold to government officials and with half of the mission land going to Native Americans.
 Most of the buildings continued to be used as a parish church, unlike the other missions in California.
 By 1836, the mission Native Americans were "freed" by the Mexican government.
-The local land near the mission had drastically changed in the 60 years of mission operation under the Spanish and many of the native plants needed for Native American survival were gone, requiring a change from the former lifestyle for many Native Americans.
+And Ohlone people still had family and friends in San Pedro y San Pablo.
+With the possibility of after being freed by the Mexicans fled back to this was also supported with the idea that.
+San Pablo carried a ancestral line even after the missions in San Pablo.
+The local land near the mission had drastically changed in the 60 years of mission operation under the Spanish and many of the native plants needed for Native American survival were gone.
+Also this was Detrimental since the Native Americans relied on plants not only as a food supplement but also for medicine.
+There were 265 species of medicinal plants used by the people.
+After the missions period there was these were all altered after the missions.
+Requiring a change from the former lifestyle for many Native Americans.
 Many Native Americans fled to the Central Valley of California, others stayed locally and worked for the new ranchos.
 There were a few small and short-lived Native American villages established around the Bay Area by 1839; many of these villages could not support themselves, so they began raiding the nearby ranchos.
+Juan Prado Mesa was the figure that was able to stop the raids.
+Once over he was rewarded with 4000 acres of land within the area of los altos.
+This would soon be known as the Ranch San Antonio.
+Minor parts of land returned back to the Ohlone people.
+While it was small fractures of the land.
+One main place was Ulistac which was a land important to the Ohlone men.
+After the Secularization act of 1833 it reverted back to the farming land.
+This was seen as one of the rare instances where after the missions the Ohlone people still had control of their homes.